kriswallsmith/assetic/README.md

 echo $css->dump();
 ```

+The `AssetFactory` is constructed with a root directory which is used as the base directory for relative asset paths.

 Prefixing a filter name with a question mark, as `yui_css` is here, will cause
 that filter to be omitted when the factory is in debug mode.